Hypoallergenic Formula: Everything You Need to Know

 Vomiting

-Occasionally spitting up after feeding is to be expected.
-However, vomiting which is a more forceful projection of stomach fluids, may be a sign that your baby has an allergy or an intolerance.
-It is important to speak with your healthcare professional to rule out anything more serious.
+Occasionally, spitting up after feeding is to be expected.
+However, vomiting, a more forceful projection of stomach fluids, may indicate that your baby has an allergy or an intolerance.
+Speaking with your healthcare professional to rule out anything more serious is important.

-Additionally, it’s also important to know the signs of dehydration to help avoid further medical complications.
-Symptoms of dehydration may include, few or no tears when crying, fewer than four wet diapers per day, dry lips, unusually fussy, and appearing weak or limp.
+It’s also important to know the signs of dehydration to help avoid further medical complications.
+Symptoms of dehydration may include a few or no tears when crying, fewer than four wet diapers per day, dry lips, unusual fussiness, and appearance of weakness or limp.

 Diarrhea

 However, it can be a challenge trying to decipher diarrhea from regular baby poop.
-Breastfed babies typically have runny stools, while formula-fed infants tend to be a little thicker.
+Breastfed babies typically have runny stools, while formula-fed infants tend to be thicker.

-Diarrhea on the other hand will be more frequent, watery, and sometimes foul-smelling.
-Diarrhea can lead to dehydration, so it’s important to know the signs to prevent further medical complications.
+Diarrhea, on the other hand, will be more frequent, watery, and sometimes foul-smelling.
+Diarrhea can lead to dehydration, so know the signs to prevent further medical complications.

 Bloody Stools